Speaking from the Heart

 Motivational speaker Brian Carden, shares his ‘redemptive’ 17 year journey through a life saving heart transplant and double amputation.
 To start with.

-• What is true motivation, and how do we find it daily, irrespective of our situation?
+• What is true motivation, and how can we find it each day, regardless of our circumstances?

 • Imagine the greatest gift you could ever give anyone: life.